TRANSPARENCY IN INTERNATIONAL DEVELOPMENT

 Block 2: All lectures from Block 2 will take place from 15:00 to 18:00 at the P.C.
 Hoofthuis from the University of Amsterdam (P.C.
 Hoofthuis, Spuistraat 134 – Room 1.04)

-Thursday, November 10, 2016: Dr. Julia Hoffman; HIVOS.
+Thursday, November 10, 2016: Dr. Julia Hoffman and Carol Morgan; HIVOS.
 Theme: “What is the role of civil society in promoting accountability and transparency in development?”

 Thursday, November 17, 2016: Prof. Dr. Rolph van der Hoeven; Institute for Social Studies (ISS) and Advisory Council on International Affairs (AIV).
 Theme: “How is transparency guaranteed or denied in the global financial structure?”